 Visiting Italy with Children: Kid Friendly Beaches and Resorts

-The long Italian coastline is home to some of Europe's best beaches and many of them are fully equipped to handle
+The Italian coastline is home to some of Europe's best beaches and many of them are fully equipped

-children.
-Resort towns line coast and have many entertainment possibilities both on and off the beach from amusement parks to waterslides to windsurfing.
-The beaches of Capri, Ischia and the Bay of Naples are well known, well equipped for families and often crowded but up until fairly recently the resort lined beaches of the Adriatic coast were known only to Italians.
-Today many travelers with children have discovered these gorgeous beaches to have plenty of kid friendly activities, which make them very popular with Italian families.
+for children.
+This towns have many entertainment possibilities both on and off the beach, from amusement parks to waterslides, to windsurfing.
+If the beaches of Capri, Ischia and the Bay of Naples had been well known by families for decades, and are well equipped, but often crowded, the beautiful beaches of the Adriatic coast were known only to Italians up to more recent times.
+Today, many families have discovered these gorgeous towns have plenty of kid friendly activities, a fact that had made them already popular with Italian families.

-For families looking for beaches with lots of activities the resort town of Rimini in Emilia Romagna is perfect.
-The hometown of Federico Fellini has plenty for both kids and parents to enjoy along the miles of sandy beach complete with playgrounds and baby care facilities.
-All summer long, the beach centers are formed into entertainment parks with activities and games for the whole family.
-The beach is also the home to fireworks displays, sandcastle building and outdoor movies.
-Besides the beach, Rimini also is home to water slide parks, aquariums, several amusement parks and plenty of nightlife for parents - if they can escape.
+The best place for a family holiday on the Adriatic riviera remains Rimini, in Emilia Romagna.
+The hometown of Federico Fellini has plenty to offer for both kids and parents, along miles of sandy beaches complete with playgrounds and baby care facilities.
+All summer long, beach centers are turned into real entertainment parks with activities and games for the whole family.
+The beach is also home to fireworks displays, sandcastle building competitions and drive-in style movie shows.
+Besides the beach, Rimini is also home to water slide parks, aquariums, several amusement parks and plenty of nightlife for parents - if they can escape their children, that is!

 Visiting Italy with Children: Amusement Parks

-Italy is home to several theme style amusement parks, with the largest ones located in the north.
+Italy is home to several theme parks, with the largest ones located in the north.
 It isn't Disney, but they do make for an excellent "day off" from sightseeing.
 In the Lakes Region there is Gardaland, Italy's largest amusement park with rollercoasters, themed attractions and water rides.
-Another popular attraction is Italia in Miniatura near Rimini, where kids can explore Italy and Europe's most famous buildings at their own level.
-There is also an entire miniature Venice, laser shows and a log flume ride.
-Italy also has a growing number of water parks all across the country - with at least three in and around Rimini - and make a great way to spend a hot Italian summer day.
+Another popular attraction is Italia in Miniatura near Rimini, where kids can explore Italy and Europe's most famous buildings in a pint-size version.
+There is also an entire miniature Venice, laser shows and a log river ride.
+Italy also has a growing number of water parks all across the country - with at least three in and around Rimini , which make a great way to spend a hot Italian summer day.

 Visiting Italy with Children: Zoos and Aquariums

-Rome's Villa Borghese is more than just a city park; it is also home to one of Italy's best zoos.
+Rome's Villa Borghese is more than just a park, it is also home to one of Italy's best zoos.
 Bioparco di Roma is a

-venerable institution that is home to over 200 species of mammals, reptiles (including giant tortoises) and birds.
-Italy also has some fun safari style zoos that are popular with children.
-ZOOSAFARI located in Puglia is a safari style zoo as well as the largest animal park in Italy.
+venerable institution in the city, which is home to over 200 species of mammals, reptiles (including giant tortoises) and birds.
+Italy also has some fun safari style zoos, always a popular choice among children.
+ZOOSAFARI, located in Puglia, is a safari-style zoo, as well as the largest animal park in Italy.
 The park will delight children with its large assortment of exotic animals including lions, elephants, giraffes and moneys.
-There is also an accompanying amusement park and special exhibits that are both fun and educational.
+There is also an accompanying amusement park, and special exhibits that are both fun and educational.
 Fiabilandia is an amusement park with aspects of a safari zoo, with rides and attractions incorporating African animals such as ostriches and giraffes in a fantasy setting.